Enriquefft/Spotify-statistic-study/README.md

 ## Objectives

+This is a study which gathers data from multiple college students from lima with the goal of finding patterns in their musical preferences.

 - [ ] Preferred genres according to the university/institute and district in which they study
 - [ ] Relationship between 'danceability' and age
   - Hypothesis: Danceability is greater in people between the ages of 15 and 25